dmwm/CMSSpark/src/python/CMSSpark/osearch/README.md

 - OpenSearch cluster host name.
 - Secret file one line of 'username:password' of the OpenSearch.
 Ask to CMS Monitoring team.
 - Index mapping schema and settings, see get_index_schema() below.
-- Index template starting with 'test-' if you want to send to es-cms cluster "test" tenant
+- Index template starting with 'test-' if you want to send to os-cms cluster "test" tenant
 - `index_mod`: Let's assume you've an index_template of "test-foo".
 Depending on your input and provided timestamp, data will be sent to below indexes:
     - index_mod="": `test-foo`